Leaving the peaches and corn raw in this herby peach corn farro with pistachio parsley pesto makes this simple vegan side dish so crisp and fresh.

 Yes!
 Corn is perfectly fine to consume raw.
 You are not obligated to grill it or boil it.

-Stir the pesto into the farro.
-Then fold in the peaches, corn and scallions.
+Finally, I fold in the peaches, corn and scallions.